 - Booked your flight using points… The difference in points will go back into your account immediately.
 Again, there is NO fee for this.
 This is why I love booking Southwest flights using points!

 My favorite thing about Southwest is if you have points, you can speculatively book flights and if you need to cancel there are no fees at all!
 The points just go right back into the account they were booked from.
-I personally was just able to get back over 13,000 Rapid Reward points on an upcoming flight.
+For example, just a few weeks ago (with the previous fare sale), I was able to get back over 13,000 Rapid Reward points on an upcoming flight.
 That is huge and worth close to $200!
 I’ll happily take back those extra points spent for just a few minutes of work.

 Southwest Airlines Fare Sale Pricing

-- Southwest Rapid Rewards® Plus Credit Card: Earn 40,000 points after you spend $1,000 in the first three months
+- Southwest Rapid Rewards® Plus Credit Card: Earn 40,000 points after you spend $1,000 on purchases in the first 3 months of account opening.
+Plus, an additional 20,000 points after you spend $12,000 on purchases in the first 12 months of account opening. ($69 annual fee)

-- Southwest Rapid Rewards Premier Credit Card: Earn 40,000 points after you spend $1,000 in the first three months
+- Southwest Rapid Rewards Premier Credit Card: Earn 40,000 points after you spend $1,000 on purchases in the first 3 months of account opening.
+Plus, an additional 20,000 points after you spend $12,000 on purchases in the first 12 months of account opening. ($99 annual fee)

-- Southwest Rapid Rewards Performance Business Credit Card: Earn 80,000 points after you spend $5,000 on purchases in the first three months
+- Southwest Rapid Rewards Performance Business Credit Card: Earn 80,000 points after you spend $5,000 on purchases in the first three months. ($199 annual fee)

 I actually found many routes offering decently low fares, so definitely do not delay.
 I love that I can book Southwest flights now with my points and cancel later with no fees if need be.